 Finally, we have incorporated risk management into the Committee training plan - with risk being identified as a popular choice for further training in the Committee training plan following the appraisal process in 2021.

-The most recent review of the risk matrices was completed at the December 2022 Management Committee meeting.
+The most recent review of the risk matrices was completed at the December 2023 Management Committee meeting following input from frontline staff and the management team.
 The key risks identified are noted below: